Structural chemistry

-For structure elucidation a range of different methods are used.
+Structural chemistry is a part of chemistry and deals with spatial structures of molecules (in the gaseous, liquid or solid state) and solids (with extended structures that cannot be subdivided into molecules).
+For structure elucidation a range of different methods is used.
 One has to distinguish between methods that elucidate solely the connectivity between atoms (constitution) and such that provide precise three dimensional information such as atom coordinates, bond lengths and angles and torsional angles.

+Determination methods

-The latter methods include (mainly):
+The determination of chemical structure include (mainly):